wallcoder/pos/README.md

 ## Overview
 This is a simple Point of Sale (POS) system created by Biakropuia MZU as part of the fulfillment of campus recruitment by Lailen Pvt Ltd. The project was built within a week using Filament and Laravel.

-## Features
-- User authentication and role-based access control
-- Product and inventory management
-- Stock and order management

 ## Technologies Used